projectcontour/contour/site/README-JEKYLL.md

 7. View your website at http://127.0.0.1:4000/
 8. Commit any changes and push everything to your fork.
 9. Once you're ready, submit a PR of your changes.
 Netlify will automatically generate a preview of your changes.

+The top-level [Makefile](../Makefile) has a `site-devel` target and runs a [Jekyll](https://jekyllrb.com) development server in Docker, which is useful for checking local documentation changes..